- Workshops and Courses

 Such a shaping process is of great interest for time-domain diffuse coherence spectroscopy (TD-DCS), as the improved laser pulse coherence will result in drastically improved quality of the speckle-based TD-DCS.
 Shaping the VisIR laser pulses by EOM represents a drastic improvement for brain vessel sensitive blood flow monitoring.

 Interested in learning more about this upgrade and its application?
-Then join Mario Gerecke's webinar on "Shaping nanosecond laser pulses via electro optical modulators and PicoQuant‘s PPL 512" on August 4th, 2020.
+Then watch Mario Gerecke's webinar on "Shaping nanosecond laser pulses via electro optical modulators and PicoQuant‘s PPL 512".

 Thank you for you inquiry.